maberrospi/DSA-GraphMatching/README.md

 ### Run RB-VM method
 ```
-usage: sift_baseline.py [-h] [--load-segs] [--pixel-wise] [--eval]
+usage: sift_baseline.py [-h] [--in_img_path IN_IMG_PATH] [--in_segm_path IN_SEGM_PATH] [--in_pre_path IN_PRE_PATH] [--in_post_path IN_POST_PATH] [--load-segs] [--pixel-wise] [--eval]

 Find correspondeces using SIFT on a set of pre/post-EVT DSA images

 options:
   -h, --help            show this help message and exit
+  --in_img_path IN_IMG_PATH, -i IN_IMG_PATH
+                        Directory of pre-post DSA sequences if data was prepared.
+  --in_segm_path IN_SEGM_PATH, -is IN_SEGM_PATH
+                        Directory of pre-post DSA segmentations if data was prepared.
+  --in_pre_path IN_PRE_PATH, -pre IN_PRE_PATH
+                        Path of pre-DSA sequence.
+  --in_post_path IN_POST_PATH, -post IN_POST_PATH
+                        Path of post-DSA sequence.
+  --input-format INPUT_FORMAT, -f INPUT_FORMAT
+                        Input format - dicom or nifti
   --load-segs           Load the segmentations.
   --pixel-wise          Use the pixel wise method for matching.
   --eval                Evaluate the method.

+example 1 uses prepared data generated from Data Preparation
-example: python sift_baseline.py --pixel-wise --load-segs
+example1: python sift_baseline.py -i Niftisv2/R0002/0 -is Segms/Sequence --pixel-wise --load-segs -f nifti
 This generates matching vessels  using the pixel wise method (reccommended)
-and loading segments if previously created.
+and loading Nifti files and segmentations created via Data Preparation

+example 2 uses pre- and post-EVT DSA series and calculates the segmentations on the fly.
+example 2: python sift_baseline.py -pre Niftis/pre_evt.nii -post Niftis/post_evt.nii  --pixel-wise -f nifti
+This generates matching vessels  using the pixel wise method (reccommended)
+and loading arbitrary Nifti files and creating segmentations on the fly.
+Equivalent dicom code: python sift_baseline.py -pre pre_evt.dcm -post post_evt.dcm --pixel-wise -f dicom

 ```

 ### Run GB-VM method